tripal/tripal/README.md

 ## Currently working on [Group 1](https://github.com/tripal/t4d8/issues/1)

 We currently have working entities for the following: Tripal vocabularies, Tripal Terms, Tripal Content Types, Tripal Content!
-However, nothing is connected to Chado at this point.
+However, nothing is connected to Chado at this point (to ensure it is chado-agnostic).

-### How to Contribute
+### How to get involved!

+This upgrade to Drupal 8 is a community effort.
+As such, we NEED YOUR HELP!
+In order to make it less overwhelming for you to jump in and help, the PMC (project-management-committee) has created issues tagged `good first issue`.
+To take one on, just comment with your intent!
+We're also in the process of adding documentation through RTD to help orient new developers.
+Please comment on the issue [How can we help you?](https://github.com/tripal/t4d8/issues/16) with any ideas for documentation you would find useful and any tips which helped you get started!

+### Our upgrade Process (in detail)

 Tripal 4 development has been planned in the issue queue of this repository with the entire code-based of Tripal 3 being catagorized into groups which should be completed in order.
 For a summary of the tasks assigned to a given group, go to the issue labelled with the `roadmap` and group tag for a specific group.
 For example, for Group 1, the task list is in #1 which has both the `Roadmap` and `Group 1` tags.